Sheffield Tree Survey and Arboriculture Services

 Often hailed as one of the greenest cities in England, Sheffield possesses solid foundations for supporting the retention and growth of natural assets in and around the area.
 Although the focus on preserving the environment is a positive for Sheffield and the estimated 730,000 people that live there, it can be a concern that Sheffield City Council’s determination to increase the level of biodiversity could be a significant obstruction to land developers.

-While it is potentially true that the emphasis on biodiversity and ecology could somewhat hinder land developers, the process of eliminating obstacles and remaining suitably within the rules of the local authority will be simplified through booking a tree survey with a qualified arborist.
+While it is potentially true that the emphasis on biodiversity and ecology could somewhat hinder land developers, the process of eliminating obstacles and remaining suitably within the rules of the local authority will be simplified by booking a tree survey with a qualified arboriculturist.

 Sheffield City Council Trees and Woodlands Strategy

 Alongside tree preservation orders (TPOs) and conservation areas, in December 2018, Sheffield City Council released a document titled ‘Sheffield Trees and Woodlands Strategy’ that outlined the city’s plans for trees and other natural assets in both rural and urban areas between 2018 and 2033.

 Within the vision are nine primary aims that contribute to the city council’s broader Green and Open Spaces Strategy (GOSS).

 Aims of the Sheffield City Council Trees and Woodlands Strategy 2018-2033:

 - Encouraging current and future generations to become involved in relevant consultations

 - Improving the knowledge of trees and other natural resources in the area